aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 # Project - Nexus Sales Analysis
 Founded in 2018, Nexus is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.

-In this data analysis project, I examined key metrics within sales data to derive actionable insights and offer data-driven recommendations on improving the overall performance of Nexus across multiple dimensions.
+The goal of this project is to examine key metrics within recent years of sales to derive data-driven recommendations on improving the overall performance of the business, across multiple dimensions.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
 These metrics were used to analyze and explore overall sales trends, product performance, loyalty program effectiveness, as well as other relevant areas of the business. <br>

 # About the data
-The company maintains a [core dataset](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/nexus_dataset.png) consisting of orders, customers, products, and geographic information. <br>
+The company maintains a [**core dataset**](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/nexus_dataset.png) consisting of orders, customers, products, and geographic information. <br>
 <img src="https://github.com/aduong58/portfolio_projects/assets/58454640/423c131b-b605-4921-af29-fa584290e955" width=80% height=80%>

 The original dataset presented various data quality issues including duplicate order IDs, inconsistent date formats, missing values, and other anomalies.
 Resolving these discrepancies through data cleaning was an essential step in preparing the dataset for analysis.